Koromix/rygel/web/redropp.org/pages/config.md

 ## Mandatory settings

-The following settings are mandatory, and msut be set before Redropp can work:
+The following settings are mandatory, and must be set before Redropp can work:

 ```ini
 [General]